 You will need to write a report for each of the standard labs.
 Though you will do the experiments in collaboration with a partner, your lab report is your own work.
-They are due at the start of class the following week.
+Lab reports are due at the start of class the following week, you need to bring stapled carbon copy of your report.
 Late reports will be docked 5% per day.

-In physics and mathematics IAT_EX is the standard program used to format papers.
-It's great, especially for mathematical forumlae, figures with captions, and tables.
+In physics and mathematics LATEX is the standard program used to format papers.
+It's great, especially for mathematical formulae, figures with captions, and tables.
 It's available on Windows/Mac/Linux.
 A previous student says: